DarkStarSword/3d-fixes/Stranded Deep/README.md

    to Stranded_Deep_x64.exe), replace the d3d9.dll from the fix with the one in the 32bit directory.

-3. Launch the game and set quality to Ultra (other settings may work as well, but I haven't tested them)
+3. Select "DirectX 9.0" when launching the game from Steam (alternatively add -force-d3d9 to the launch options)

 Keys
 ----